eclipse-apoapsis/ort-server/storage/README.md

 A suitable abstraction would therefore be a generic storage interface oriented on a key/value storage.
 With regard to potential implementations, there are different options that depend on the concrete storage characteristics of specific data, such as

-- which data needs to be stored
+- Which data needs to be stored?
-- how big is it
+- How big is it?
-- how long is the data to be stored (short-term caching vs long-term persistence)
+- How long does the data need to be stored (short-term caching vs. long-term persistence)?

 Bringing this together, there can be a generic, key-value-based storage interface defining operations to access and manipulate data on a storage.
 For this interface, different implementations exist.
-This is in-line with other abstraction layer implementations used within ORT Server, e.g. for storing secrets or passing messages.
+This is in-line with other abstraction layer implementations used within ORT Server, e.g., for storing secrets or passing messages.
 It allows integrating various storage mechanisms supported by the platform on which the ORT Server application is running.
 In addition, a single application instance can be configured to use multiple storage implementations for different kinds of data, so that a high flexibility can be achieved.

 ## Service Provider Interfaces

-This section describes the interfaces that need to be implemented in order to integrate a concrete storage product.
+This section describes the interfaces that need to be implemented to integrate a concrete storage product.

 ### Access Interface